Where's Joe? Biden's campaign pace called into question

 “Joe Biden has no public events scheduled,” read a release from his campaign.

-But Biden – along with his wife Jill Biden -- returns to the campaign trail on Tuesday, as they team up American Federation of Teachers president Randi Weingarten for a town hall in Houston.
+Biden and his wife Jill plan to return to the campaign trail on Tuesday after Memorial Day, when they will team up with American Federation of Teachers President Randi Weingarten for a town hall in Houston.

-And next week – on Tuesday June 4 -- he returns to the first-in-the-nation presidential primary state of New Hampshire on Tuesday.
+And next week, on June 4, Biden returns to the first-in-the-nation presidential primary state of New Hampshire.

 Biden will be holding two major fundraisers in Boston on June 5, and two more in New York City on June 17, sources close to Biden’s inner circle tell Fox News.